≡ Menu

-Now if you’re someone who always like to have a “trick up his sleeve” or always likes to surprise someone, then we might just know the perfect cat for you, the Turkish Van!
+Now, if you’re someone who always likes to have a “trick up his sleeve” or always likes to surprise someone, then we might just know the perfect cat for you, the Turkish Van!
+Not only are these great-looking cats that have great personalities, but they are also one of just a few cat breeds that actually like swimming!
+So much so that they’ve even been given the nickname “the swimming cat.”

 But just because…

-The look great and are a bit of a “freak” when it comes to water, this doesn’t mean that a Turkish Van is going to be a good “fit” for you.
-This is why in this article, we’re going to try to shed some light on what it might be like to actually own one of these amazing creatures so that hopefully if you ever get a chance to own one, you’ll know for sure if it’s a good choice.
+They look great and are a bit of a “freak” regarding water, but this doesn’t mean that a Turkish Van will be a good “fit” for you.
+This is why, in this article, we’re going to try to shed some light on what it might be like to own one of these fantastic creatures so that, hopefully, if you ever get a chance to own one, you’ll know for sure if it’s a good choice.
+So, without further ado, let’s dive right in.

-Turkish Van Cat Breed Fast Facts.
+Turkish Van Cat Breed Fast Facts

 Country of Origin: Turkey